PowerDNS/pdns/pdns/dnsdistdist/docs/rules-actions.rst

   .. versionchanged:: 1.3.0
     ``id`` can now be an UUID.

+  .. versionchanged:: 1.6.0
+    ``id`` can now be a string representing the name of the rule.

   Remove rule ``id``.

-  :param int id: The UUID of the rule to remove if ``id`` is an UUID, its position otherwise
+  :param int id: The position of the rule to remove if ``id`` is numerical, its UUID or name otherwise

 For Rules related to responses: